Lucg/push-plugin-unity/README.md

-﻿Infobip Push Notification Plugin for Unity3D
+Infobip Push Notification Plugin for Unity3D
 ============================================

 Infobip Push is a service by Infobip Ltd. ([Infobip Push](https://push.infobip.com)) providing its users with the ability to send push notifications to various device types with possibilities of sending rich media push, geographical targeting areas, delivery report, and much more.